JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="[No visualization here yet.]"
 	url="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ac/No_image_available.svg/480px-No_image_available.svg.png">

-A third, and most daring strategy to get cinnamon, was to transplant the 'true'
+A third, and most daring strategy to get cinnamon, was to transplant the 'true' cinnamon to Spanish territories.
+This was an important objective of men

 Cinnamon in the Spanish (Atlantic) world
 	 - Chocolate drink in Spanish Atlantic world